All patient information is kept in strict confidence. We will not divulge information to anyone without your express consent.

-The Beaumont Practice will fulfil its obligations to satisfy the” Statutory duty of candour” as outlined below.
+The Beaumont Practice will fulfill its obligations to satisfy the” Statutory duty of candour” as outlined below.

 The obligations associated with the statutory duty of candour are contained in regulation 20 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.

-According to the key principles The Park Practice will:
+According to the key principles The Beaumont Practice will:

 their death, where this relates to the incident and is not simply due to the natural progression of the illness or condition;